rkaczorek/astroberry-diy/README.md

 Astroberry DIY provides the INDI drivers for Raspberry Pi devices:
 * Astroberry Focuser - stepper motor driver with absolute and relative position capabilities and autofocus with INDI client such as KStars and Ekos
 * Astroberry Relays - relays switch board allowing for remote switching up to 4 devices
-* Astroberry System - system parameters monitoring
+* Astroberry System - system parameters monitoring and system control

 Features:
 * Astroberry Focuser